Joy-024/Joy-024/README.md

 ##                                  Hey there, Buddy!👋
 ![regular-show-rigby](https://github.com/Joy-024/Joy-024/assets/162464115/bc0c68d9-c5db-4855-9c2d-629f2423473c)

+### Something about me?

+I am a Venezuelan boy who is trying to learn programming.
+I know it is not easy but I want to achieve it.
+In a technological world that always advances.
+There is always free time to fight for your goals.
+Let's work and learn without forgetting our roots of course!!

 <!--
 **Joy-024/Joy-024** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.